C-Brown/C-Brown.github.io/_posts/2019-03-05-Polymorphism-2.md

 db 0x23
 ```

-With the big reduction in size, I decided to check on exploit-db for any similar shellcode or of similar length.
+With the big reduction in size, I decided to check on exploit-db for any similar shellcode with equal or shorter length.
 It turns out that there is only 1 other shellcode that was on there with the same length (none shorter).
 The already published shellcode uses a full stack approach so I submitted the shellcode in the hopes that it will get accepted, which it did!
 The link is above at the top of this post.